SFDC-Assets/nonprofit-volunteer-mgmt/README.md

 To work on this project in a scratch org:

 1. [Set up CumulusCI](https://cumulusci.readthedocs.io/en/latest/tutorial.html)
-2. Run `cci flow run dev_org --org dev` to create a scratch org and attempt to deploy this project.
-This will fail during the pushing of the source to the scratch org.
-The following steps fix this and deploys the project again.
+2. Run `cci flow run dev_org --org dev` to create a scratch org, configure the dependent Nonprofit Success Pack and Volunteers for Salesforce packages, and deploy this project.
 3. Run `cci org browser dev` to open the org in your browser.